 There are two main types of ginseng: Asian or Korean ginseng (Panax ginseng) and American ginseng (Panax quinquefolius).
 Studies have found that the different types have different benefits.
 In traditional Chinese medicine, American ginseng is considered less stimulating than the Asian variety.

-Although many other herbs are called ginseng -- like eleuthero, or Siberian ginseng -- they do not contain the active ingredient of ginsenosides.
+Although many other herbs are called ginseng -- like eleuthero, or Siberian ginseng -- they don’t contain the active ingredient of ginsenosides.

-Some studies have found that ginseng may boost the immune system.
-There is some evidence that one particular type of American ginseng extract might decrease the number and severity of colds in adults.
+- Build immunity.
+Some studies have found that ginseng may boost your immune system.
+There’s some evidence that one particular type of American ginseng extract might decrease the number and severity of colds in adults.

-There is some early evidence that ginseng might temporarily -- and modestly -- improve concentration and learning.
-In some studies of mental performance, ginseng has been combined with ginkgo.
-While these studies are intriguing, many experts feel that we need more evidence.
+- Improve focus.
+There’s some early evidence that ginseng might give a small, short-term boost to concentration and learning.
+Some studies of mental performance have combined ginseng with extract from leaves of the ginkgo tree, another traditional remedy said to help with dementia.
+While these studies are intriguing, many experts feel we need more evidence.

-Standard doses of ginseng have not been established for any condition.
+Standard doses of ginseng haven’t been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
-This makes it very hard to establish a standard dose.
+This makes it hard to establish a standard dose.

-Always buy ginseng from a well-respected company.
-Because it’s an expensive root, there is a risk that disreputable manufacturers might sell adulterated ginseng or include less than advertised on the bottle.
+Always buy ginseng from a trustworthy company.
+Because it’s an expensive root, there’s a risk that disreputable manufacturers might sell ginseng with other things added in or include less than advertised on the bottle.

 There are no natural food sources of ginseng.
 Ginseng is sometimes added to energy drinks and foods.

-- Side effects from ginseng are generally mild.
-Ginseng can act as a stimulant in some people.
+- Side effects.
+Ginseng side effects are generally mild.
 It has been reported to cause nervousness and insomnia.
-Long-term use or high doses of ginseng may cause headaches, dizziness, stomach upset, and other symptoms.
+Long-term use or high doses of ginseng may lead to headaches, dizziness, stomach upset, and other symptoms.
 Women who use ginseng regularly may experience menstrual changes.
-There have also been some reports of allergic reactions to ginseng.
+There have also been reports of allergic reactions to ginseng.

 - Risks.
-To avoid side effects from ginseng, some experts suggest that ginseng shouldn't be used for more than three months -- or sometimes just a few weeks -- at a time.
+To avoid side effects from ginseng, some experts suggest you shouldn't use it for more than 3 months -- or sometimes just a few weeks -- at a time.